jina-ai/jina/docs/fundamentals/flow/index.md

 ## Why should you use a Flow?

-Once you have learned DocumentArray and Executor, you have been able to split your neural search application into different independent modules and services.
+Once you have learned DocumentArray and Executor, you are able to split your neural search application into different independent modules and services.
-But you need to chain them together in order to bring real value and to build and serve an application out of it.
+But you need to chain them together in order to bring real value and to build and serve an application.
 That's exactly what Flows enable you to do.

-- Flow connects the microservices (Executors) to build an service with proper client/server style interface in HTTP/gRPC/Websockets
+- Flows connect microservices (Executors) to build a service with proper client/server style interface over HTTP, gRPC, or Websocket

-- Flow lets you scale these Executors independently to adjust to your requirements.
+- Flows let you scale these Executors independently to adjust to your requirements

-- Flow allows you to easily use other cloud-native orchestrators, e.g. K8s to manage the service.
+- Flows allow you to easily use other cloud-native orchestrators, such as Kubernetes, to manage your service

 ## Minimum working example